-into one clear quantity to avoid confusion in the future.
-(368) HMA can't just be redrawn to match the SDA so at present the MIR has a requirement by SDA but the sites are shown by HMA.
+the future.
+(368) SDA so at present the MIR has a requirement by SDA but the sites are shown by HMA.
 Question 3: Spatial Strategy Eastern SDA Rail station at Reston The respondent supports the introduction of a new railway station at Reston.
 (344) Support noted.
-It is recommended that the Council support the broad thrust of the Spatial Strategy as set out in the MIR.
+It is recommended that the Council support the broad thrust of the Spatial Sstrategy as set out in the MIR.
 Question 3: Spatial Strategy Eastern SDA Rail station at Reston The respondent states "station at Reston = slower journey via Berwick".
 (94) Unclear of exact point.
 On assumption that the point is that the proposed stop would create a delay on the trip from Berwick to Edinburgh; it is considered the economic and sustainable transport benefits outweigh any potential delay.
 It is recommended that the Council support the broad thrust of the Spatial Strategy as set out in the MIR.
 Question 3: Spatial Strategy Settlements outwith Eastern SDA The respondent states that more thought is needed for the forgotten eastern Borders settlements.
 (288) Development planning in Scotland is hierarchical.
 The Local Development Plan is set below the SESplan and therefore must reflect the Spatial Strategy that is set out in that document.
 However the production of the Local Development Plan will also introduce a local context i.e. through site allocations, settlement boundary changes and protection of greenspace.
-Consequently the needs of settlements, such as Coldstream, which is situated outwith the Eastern SDA and which already has a substantial allocation of land for housing in the Consolidated It is recommended that the Council support the broad thrust of the Spatial Strategy as set out in the MIR.
+Consequently the needs of settlements, such as Coldstream, which is situated outwith the Eastern SDA and which already has a substantial allocation of land for housing in the Consolidated Local Plan, will be adequately dealt with in It is recommended that the Council support the broad thrust of the Spatial Strategy as set out in the MIR.